sytrus-in-github/AD-free-douban/README.md

 # AD-free-douban

-A script to clear up ads in douban.
+A userscript to clear up ads in douban.